Madfarm/AWS-sandbox/module6/BonusRound.md

 - Amazon agent, which can be installed to EC2 instances
 - security assessment service

-to use => configure Inspector options, run the service and out pops a list of potential security issues displayed in the Amazon Inspector console that details the security iosse and provides a reccomendatio on how to fix it
+to use => configure Inspector options, run the service and out pops a list of potential security issues displayed in the Amazon Inspector console that details the security iosse and provides a reccomendation on how to fix it

 can also be retrieved through an API